STEllAR-GROUP/hpx/libs/core/string_util/docs/index.rst

 string_util
 ===========

-This module contains string utilities inspired by the Boost string algorithms library.
+This module contains string utilities inspired by the |boost_string_algo|.

 See the :ref:`API reference <modules_string_util_api>` of this module for more details.